tonykieling/user_project-frontend/README.md

  2. run `npm start`

  *p.s.*:
- Right now the persistency is being done in memory.
-Next steps will migrate to PostgreSQL.
+ Right now the persistency is being done in memory and there is some hard coded users.
+ Next steps:
+ - use Redux to manage state
+ - persist the user info to keep them connected
+ - features and users actions
+ - some UI
+ - connect with the server